tiredcoder/jovian-colab/docker/README.md

 | External/Second JupyterLab Notebook Web UI                         | TCP 8889 |

 ## Docker Host Network Bindings
 The following network sockets are used on the Docker host machine (configured via the .env files).
 We use these network bindings to selectively expose the container endpoints (see above) to the Docker host machine.
+See below for a visual overview.
  - IPFS peer APIs (IPFS Web UI access): 127.0.0.1:5000 - 127.0.0.1:5003
  - Organization A's endpoints to provide access to an external JupyterLab instance (via an SSH tunnel):
    - Fabric CA: 127.0.0.1:7054